Voice Artist – Audio Producer and Sound Designer – Educator – Studio Designer – Consultant

 In 2010, NSCC Radio students won 5 of the 7 BEAC national audio awards, including the Presidents Award for the Best overall audio entry in all Canadian student categories.
 In 2011, the top Radio PSA and the Presidents Award for best overall audio was again awarded to an NSCC Radio student and in 2012, an NSCC Radio student won another BEAC award for the Top student-produced Radio Drama in Canada.
 In 2014 four NSCC Radio graduates won a national BEAC award for ‘Best Podcast & Information Magazine Show’.

-In the late 90’s Dave started consulting and freelancing to maintain currency in the Radio, Creative and Audio Production field.
-In 2003 he launched MediaVoice and it’s the hub of his creative, consulting and technical activity.
+In the late 90’s Dave started freelance consulting to maintain currency in the Radio, Creative and Audio Production field.
+In 2003 he launched MediaVoice, the hub of his creative, consulting and technical activity.
 “I love working with new clients and I wish there were 36 hours in a day.
-I’m honored to have been entrusted with projects both small and large and we strive to exceed the expectations of every client”.
-Today, over 22 professional voices are represented by MediaVoice and educational, online, government and corporate voicing services have become it’s “hallmark products”.
+I’m honored to have been entrusted with projects both small and large and I strive to exceed the expectations of every client”.
+Today, 22 professional voices are represented by MediaVoice and educational, government and corporate voicing services have become it’s “hallmark products”.

 David has also been judging for a dozen years.
-He maintains adjudicating roles annually for the Atlantic Journalism awards in Halifax, was a RTDNA judge for several years, is an annual Judge for the national BEAC Student Radio Awards and two years ago was named to the panel of judges for the Radio And Production world publication, RAPMag headquartered in Texas, USA.
+He maintains adjudicating roles annually for the Atlantic Journalism awards in Halifax, was a RTDNA judge for several years, was an annual Judge for the national BEAC Student Radio Awards and three years ago was named to the panel of judges for the Radio And Production world publication, RAPMag headquartered in Texas, USA.

 Broadcast Educators Assoc. of Canada 2017 National Media Teaching Award Winner.

 David is also a blogger and frequent Media commentator on evolving Radio issues and he continues to study and research the changing Radio medium.
-Winter 2018 begins David’s next chapter as he’s moving from a fulltime NSCC teaching role to part-time status so he can devote more time to MediaVoice projects that have been ‘on hold’ for too long.
-To contact David, simply email David@Mediavoice.ca
+Winter 2018 began David’s next chapter as he moved from a fulltime NSCC teaching role to part-time status so he can devote more time to MediaVoice projects that have been ‘on hold’ for too long.
+To contact David for professional voicing, consulting, broadcast technical studio design, contracting or any question… simply email David@Mediavoice.ca